“Usually the nonsense they spout is kind of cute, but their instinctive idiocy is life-threatening.”

 While the stars are awake,

-With the whisper of my call,
+And call you, with the whisper of my call,

 mixed with the dew of my tears,